Russell Wilson says this is the contract that will allow him to finish his career in Seattle

 And that’s why the negotiations grew as intense as they did, with Wilson having told the Seahawks in January that he wanted it done by April 15, and then the talks going until almost the very last minute.

-Rodgers arrived in Seattle Friday and spent most of the next four days negotiating with Schneider and Seahawks salary cap expert Matt Thomas, with Jody Allen — now heading up the ownership following the death in October of her brother, Paul — keeping a close tab on things.
+Rodgers arrived in Seattle on Friday and spent most of the next four days negotiating with Schneider and Seahawks salary cap expert Matt Thomas, with Jody Allen — now heading up the ownership following the death in October of her brother, Paul — keeping a close tab on things.

-Wilson confirmed that the idea for a deadline was his, noting that in 2015, when he signed a four-year, $87.6 million deal, he did so the day training camp opened.
+Wilson confirmed the idea for a deadline was his, noting that in 2015, when he signed a four-year, $87.6 million deal, he did so the day training camp opened.

 “I remember the first time, (with) the other contract, it was one of those things that took us all the way to the summertime, right before training camp — literally to 11:50 that night and everything else,’’ he said.
 “The next day, we were practicing.
 For me, and for everyone involved really — the whole organization — it was really more so of a ‘Hey, let’s make sure we don’t have to drag out this whole process.’
 Everybody writing, everybody talking, everybody speculating, these thoughts and these thoughts.
 Let’s remain focused on what I really want: winning.
 Let’s do everything we can to prepare in that way.’’